Mkoijn/dublin-route-planner/README.md

 # Dublin Route Planner

-**A Mapping Application that gives Real Time Dublinbikes and public transport information for Dublin**
+**A Mapping Application that gives Real Time Dublin Bikes and public transport information for Dublin**

-In this application the following plugins already configured:
+In this application the following plugins are already configured:

 * **Flask-Login** - Flask-Login provides user session management for Flask.
 * **Flask-Bootstrap** - Ready-to-use Twitter-bootstrap for use in Flask.
 * **Flask-SQLAlchemy** - Adds SQLAlchemy support to Flask.
-Quick and easy.
 * **Flask-WTF** - Using Flask-WTF, we can define the form fields in our Python script and render them using an HTML template.
 It is also possible to apply validation to the WTF field.

 ## Requirements